ibm-build-lab/cp4d-install/4.5_swe/README.md

 ./apply-all.sh
 ```

-The script will run through each of the terraform layers in sequence to provision the entire infrastructure.
+The script will run through each of the terraform layers in sequence to provision the entire infrastructure and will enable ODF as the storage solution and install Cloud Pak for Data 4.5 Control Plane

 ## Helpful Links
 Link to the training on Software Everywhere Automation with Tim https://ibm.webex.com/ibm/ldr.php?RCID=b9355b6d3e3c577b7d9620263ce35653, (password: aWGcMAn3) if you want to rewatch it.